Skip to main content

 HASURA_GRAPHQL_JWT_SECRET: '{"claims_map": {

-Save the change, and reload the docker.
+Save the change and reload the docker.

 Add Clerk JWT URL to Hasura

-Retrieve JWT Token
+Retrieve the JWT Token

-http://localhost:8000/login/oauth/authorize?client_id=<client ID>>&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A8080%2Flogin&scope=read&state=app-built-in<public certificate>>
+http://localhost:8000/login/oauth/authorize?client_id=<client ID>&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A8080%2Flogin&scope=read&state=app-built-in<public certificate>>

-Retrieve JWT Token
+Retrieve the JWT Token

-Go back to Casdoor/Token page
+Go back to the Casdoor/Token page.

 Token Page

-Find the Username you input before then click edit
+Find the Username you input before, then click "edit"

-Copy the Access Token.
+Copy the Access Token

 Access Token